stitchdata/docs/_connect-content/guides/api/select-tables-and-fields.md

           3. `["properties":"name"]` - Refers to `properties.name`, or a field named `name`
           4. `["properties":"updated"]` - Refers to `properties.name`, or a field named `updated`

-          Below is what the Stream Schema object for this stream would look like:
+          Below is what the Stream Schema object for this stream might look like:

           ```json
           {{ site.data.connect.code-examples.streams.breadcrumb-explanation }}